bunsanweb/bresource/readme.md

 # BResource

-BResource API is of information access interface for hyperlinked URIs on modern browser enviromment.
+BResource is programming interface of information access for hyperlinked URIs on modern browser enviromment.
 Information about a URI is not only in a content of the URI, but also in a HTML document of the hyperlink source.
 BResource model focuses hyperlink HTML elements surrounded information (a.k.a. metadata) about their linked URI.

-On BResource model, clinets pick up links with metadata from HTML, then access the URL for get new link container as HTML document to pick up next links, until the links with target metadata are found.
+On BResource model, clients pick up links with metadata from HTML, then access the URL for getting new link container as HTML document to pick up next links, until the links with target metadata are found.

 ## Example